 Welcome to my website!
 For the benefit of those who are new to the site, and for those who may not know me, I'd like to introduce myself.

 My name is Kaye Wilson.
 I'm a parenting coach, a former teacher and headmaster, and a former piano teacher.
-More importantly, I'm mother to five grown children, all of whom are married or soon-to-be-married, and grandmother to eight grandchildren (so far).
-I live in Oklahoma City with my Australian Shepherd puppy, Augie, who keeps me very busy and my bank balance lower than it should be.
+More importantly, I'm mother to five grown children, all of whom are married, and grandmother to nine grandchildren (so far).
+I live in Oklahoma City with my Australian Shepherd, Augie, who keeps me very busy and my bank balance lower than it should be.

-I'm a Christian, an active member in my beloved church, All Souls' Episcopal in OKC.
+I'm a Christian, and an active member in my beloved church.
 My faith journey began when I was very young, with some of my earliest memories having to do with hearing Bible stories and singing songs about Jesus.
 My soul has been nourished by many years of reading and meditating on the Scriptures, and being part of God's people in various church settings.

 I grew up in Oklahoma City with my mother and father and three sisters during the 1960's and 70's.
 Like most people, my life was deeply affected by the social and political upheaval that took place during those years; the things I observed during that time, particularly in the life of my oldest sister, led me to make some long-lasting resolutions about the way I would bring up my own children when the time came.